 Update Your Apps

 Another step you’ll want to take, especially if you transferred everything from an old phone, is to open the Google Play Store and check for updates.
-The Galaxy S9 runs the latest Android 8.0 Oreo, and you might want to make sure all of your apps are on the latest version.
+The Galaxy S9 runs the latest Android 8.0 Oreo, or by the time you read this, it’ll have Android 9 Pie.
+Make sure your phone and apps are all up to date.

 Basically, open the Google Play Store and check for updates.
 You’ll probably have a pretty big list of updates, so make sure you’re on a WiFi connection or you might use your entire monthly data plan on this step alone.
 Another option is updating apps on the Galaxy App Store.
 Samsung’s dedicated app store on select Galaxy S9 smartphones.
 (Verizon models probably don’t have this app store)